 Because that's how you need to say that...

-How do you writhe it :vinen
+How you write it :vinen

-How do you say that :vin'n
+How you say that :vin'n

 but wine is uncountable right?